 two green onions, diced

-Bring water and half-and-half to simmer in a thick clay heat-safe pot over high heat.
-Whisk in eggs and reduce heat to low.
-Slowly whisk and close the lid for three minutes.
+Bring water and half-and-half to a simmer in a thick, heat-safe clay pot over high heat.
+Whisk the eggs with saeujeot until combined.
+Add the egg mixture and reduce heat to low.
+Slowly whisk until combined, then close the lid for three minutes.
 Add diced green onions and close the lid for another three minutes.

 Turn off the heat.
 Let it sit for about four minutes with the lid closed before serving this soulful Korean Savory Egg Soufflé with rice.